01/05/2024

 Key features of the TSA

 The TSA establishes a framework for control of US space technologies during all phases of launch activities that involve US space technology, including transportation.
 The framework is not prescriptive, recognising that different technologies have different levels of sensitivity and need to be considered on a case-by-case basis.
-It is important to note that the TSA does not apply to all export controlled technology, only launch vehicles and spacecraft, meaning that excluded technology may still be subject to US export control laws.
+It is important to note that the TSA does not apply to all export-controlled technology, only launch vehicles and spacecraft, meaning that excluded technology may still be subject to US export control laws.

 A key focus of the TSA is on access controls:

-• Nobody other than US participants, whether nationals of Australia or other countries operating on behalf of Australian persons or Australian licensees, is allowed to take unauthorized possession of US space technology imported to support launch activities except in exigent circumstances and in accordance with agreed procedures.
+• Nobody other than US participants, whether nationals of Australia or other countries operating on behalf of Australian persons or Australian licensees, is allowed to take unauthorised possession of US space technology imported to support launch activities except in exigent circumstances and in accordance with agreed procedures.

 • US participants are to retain control of US space technology and the Australian Government must make available and set clear boundaries for Segregated and Controlled Areas.